codewartitan/Youtube-CLI/README.md

 # Youtube-CLI
-GUI Tool to download youtube videos or audio
+GUI Tool to download videos or audio format from youtube